To Our Beth El Family,

 Holy Days Honors: If you are interested in participating in services by opening the ark or having an aliyah, please contact Rabbi Davis.

 High Holy Day Childcare: You must register your children in advance to secure spots.
-Registration for childcare will open next week.
+Registration for childcare can be found HERE.